AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 You can use this metric data to optimize your search functionality in the following ways:

 - Implement rules to automatically rank popular products higher in search results.
 Products frequently clicked on or purchased can be given priority to appear at the top.
 Manually curate lists of popular products for specific search queries and ensure that these items are prominently displayed.
 - Highlight products that are currently trending or have recently seen a spike in popularity.
 This can be particularly effective during seasonal events, holidays, or promotional periods.
-To achieve this use the intelligent ranking that better suit your use case and business need when setting up a search rule.
+To achieve this use the intelligent ranking that better suits your use case and business need when setting up a search rule.
 - Highlight popular filters or facets, if users frequently filter by certain brands or price ranges, make those options more prominent by pinning those facets and sort them accordingly.
 - When a search yields zero results, use popular results data to suggest alternative products or related categories that have high user engagement.
 - Analyze popular search terms and product data to identify important keywords.
-Optimize your product searchable attributes with these keywords to improve search relevancy.
+Optimize your product searchable attributes with these keywords to improve search relevance.
 - Regularly analyze your results data to understand changing trends, user preferences and behavior, identify top search terms, and detect issues.
 Use this feedback loop to continuously refine and improve your search rules and product offerings

 To get correct data within your [!DNL Live Search] report, you must ensure that eventing is correctly implemented.
 For Luma users, eventing is available out-of-the-box.
 For headless or custom implementations, you must [implement eventing](events.md) based on your specific needs.